 The cost of living reached an all-time high of 5.4% in December 2021, the highest it’s been in the last 30 years.

-Many items will be increasing in April 2022 such as energy bills and council tax bills.
+Many items such as energy bills rose by an average of 54% in April 2022 (unless you were still on a fixed rate, in which case your bills will rise when the fix ends).
+These energy prices will be going up again in October 2022, probably by about another 70%.
 These are known as priority debts.
 If not paid off on time, can lead to serious issues such as your energy and gas supply being cut off; falling behind on mortgage or rent can lead to eviction; items bought on hire purchase could be repossessed; imprisonment or hefty fines if you don’t pay your council tax, TV license, taxes or court fines.

 A list of priority debts include:

 - mortgage repayments and loans secured on your home